 CI seeks to be able to accommodate an estimated student enrollment growth of an average 8% per year to double its enrollment target to 10,000 FTES by 2025.
-CI also targets growth in the number of graduate programs offered, and correspondingly the number of graduate students.
+CI also targets growth in the number of graduate programs offered, and correspondingly the number of graduate students, as well as seeks to introduce a doctoral program in Education in several years.
 CI staff also intends to develop marketing platforms and networks to attract more foreign and out-of-state students.